Moi!

 We are Tanja and Kay, two Swing- and Authentic Jazz dancers from Helsinki, Finland.
 We love anything Swing, and have been immersing ourselves in its vibrant culture for many, many years.

-Spring Courses 2026
+Autumn Courses 2026

 Schedule & Prices